-There are a wide variety of exotic plants and flowers to explore at the Botanic Garden, as well as a rainforest section in their greenhouse.
-Its affiliation with the University means they place an emphasis on science, art and educational activities as well as the opportunities for families to take part in crafts, storytelling and other workshops.
+There’s a wide variety of gorgeous plants and flowers to explore at the Botanic Garden, as well as a rainforest section in their greenhouse.
+Its affiliation with the University means it places an emphasis on science, art and educational activities.
+Additionally, the centre provides opportunities for families to take part in crafts, storytelling and other workshops.

-I visited the Botanic garden a lot when I was training in Durham, and its a great way to experience the beauty of nature right from within the city’s historic setting.
+I visited the Botanic Garden a lot when I was studying in Durham.
+It’s a great way to experience the beauty of nature right from within the city’s historic setting.
 Definitely worth a visit if you are heading to the North East area.

 These are only five of my favourite secret spots to visit in the North East.
-There are lots more fantastic hidden gems to uncover in the region, and I hope that when the North East does get painted in a negative light, people will stop to consider the good parts alongside the bad.
+There are lots more fantastic hidden gems to uncover in the region, which I’ll write about in future.
+Most importantly, I hope that when the North East does get painted in a negative light, people will stop to consider the good parts alongside the bad.

 What are your favourite places in the North East, if you’re local or have visited before?
 Let me know in the comments.